 - 1. Purpose.
 The primary purpose of peer review is to assist faculty members in improving their teaching effectiveness. - 2.
 Historical perspective.
 The peer review process features collegial determinations by persons who, on the basis of their own achievements, have the competence to make such judgements.
 Senior faculty who are knowledgeable in the instructor's field and experienced in the classroom are generally qualified judges of teaching effectiveness.

 Such faculty members appear to be qualified to assess the instructor's knowledge, selection of course objectives, and appropriateness of assignments and examinations.
 Senior colleagues can provide valuable, reliable, and valid assessments of course materials such as examinations, syllabi, and instructional media.
-[David A. Dilts,

-Lawrence J. Haber, Donna Bialik, An Introduction to Academic Performance Appraisal in Higher Education.
+[David A. Dilts, Lawrence J. Haber, Donna Bialik, An Introduction to Academic Performance Appraisal in Higher Education.
 (Greenwood, 1994).]

-- 3. Supervisory responsibilities.
+3. Supervisory responsibilities.
 Since the primary role of the peer review is to improve a faculty member's teaching effectiveness, peer review does not include supervisory or managerial responsibilities over individuals being reviewed.
-Faculty members who serve on peer review committees should provide input only on the instructional components of the portfolios, to include comments on instructional methodologies and issues associated with pedagogy. - 4. \Committee Functions - (a) Composition.
+Faculty members who serve on peer review committees should provide input only on the instructional components of the portfolios, to include comments on instructional methodologies and issues associated with pedagogy.

+4. Committee Functions

+- (a) Composition.
 Each department will elect a peer review committee.
 The peer review committees will be composed of tenured full-time faculty members that hold the rank of Associate Professor or Professor (suggested size 3-5 members).
 For small departments, faculty members may be added from related departments and exceptions to the rank and/or tenure condition may be made with approval of the Vice President for Academic Affairs. - (b) Functions.
 The peer review committee will conduct annual peer reviews of faculty members within their departments.
 The reviews will be conducted of all full-time faculty members regardless of rank or tenure status.
 When a member of the peer review committee is being reviewed, that member will not participate in his or her own review process except as a person being reviewed. - (c) Duties.
 The peer review committee will review the teaching portfolios of each faculty member and will provide to the departmental chair written comments regarding the teaching effectiveness of each faculty member and suggestions for improvement.
 The committees will not assign numerical values to teaching effectiveness nor rank faculty members.
 The committee will meet with each non-tenured faculty member.
 (Note: Tenured faculty may request a meeting with the peer review committee, and the peer review committee may request a meeting with a tenured faculty member.) - (d) Comments.
 The peer review committee shall prepare written comments on each full-time faculty member.
 The comments will be added to the faculty member's portfolio.
-The comments should include the below listed criteria on the teaching effectiveness of the faculty member: - 1. the pertinent data and an assessment of the data, - 2. an overall assessment of the faculty member's teaching effectiveness, and - 3. any suggestions to improve the faculty member's teaching effectiveness. - (e) Classroom visitation.
-Classroom visitation is perhaps the most controversial aspect of peer review.
-Accordingly, classroom visitation will be made only at the request or invitation of the individual being reviewed. - (f) Time lines.
-The peer review process should be completed prior to the first day of March each school year. - (g) Attached is a sample peer review form.
+The comments should include the below listed criteria on the teaching effectiveness of the faculty member: - 1. the pertinent data and an assessment of the data, - 2. an overall assessment of the faculty member's teaching effectiveness, and - 3. any suggestions to improve the faculty member's teaching effectiveness.